dailydffr/linux-guides/ArchBuildGuide.md

 ---

 > # **IMPORTANT NOTE: DO NOT STOP HERE!!!**

 At this point, you have a fully functional Arch install with full disk encryption and snapshots.
 You *could* exit chroot, unmount the partitions, and reboot into your new OS...
 But we're not done yet!
 You *absolutely* need to continue to section 8!
 The recovery build is NOT optional and clevis and the TPM seal is only half installed at this point! **DON'T YOU GIVE UP ON ME NOW!**

 ---

 # SECTION 8: RECOVERY

 This section is where we will build the recovery partition.
-Full disclosure: recovery isn't strictly necessary, but in the even your have a boot failure and the SSD is still alive, you'll be glad you have it!
+Full disclosure: recovery isn't strictly necessary, but in the event you have a boot failure and the SSD is still alive, you'll be glad you have it!

 ---